zoran-cuckovic/beautiful-jekyll/_posts/2020-03-30-direction-viewshed.md

 ![20-03-30-view_go.jpg]({{site.baseurl}}/figures/20-03-30-view_go.jpg)

 But wait, what happens when he/she goes back?
-Well, we simply readjust our azimuth1 and azimuth2 parameters to point in the opposite direction.
-(I’m leaving you the pleasure to figure out the calculation.
+Well, we simply readjust our *azimuth1* and *azimuth2* parameters to point in the opposite direction.
+(I’m leaving you the pleasure of figuring out the calculation.
 Or, you can use “Reverse line direction” in QGIS and repeat all the steps, if you're lazy… )

 Here is our return viewshed model.
 Apparently, it is more oriented towards the sea than the previous one.